Best ISA rates - 1 year fixed

 Some banks and building societies also offer the choice of having interest paid away or compounded; the former is where any returns are paid into a nominated account, while compound interest remains in the account and will go on to earn interest itself.

-One-year fixed rate cash ISAs are open to any UK citizen aged 18 or over, as well as crown servants, members of the armed forces and their spouse or civil partner.
+Any UK citizen aged 18 or over, as well as crown servants, members of the armed forces and their spouse or civil partner, can open a one-year fixed rate cash ISA.
+To apply for this type of account, you may be asked to supply the following:

-While there is no limit on the number of ISAs you can open within a tax-year, take care not to breach your £20,000 allowance.
+Depending on the provider, one-year ISAs can be opened and managed online or via mobile app.
+Alternatively, some can be operated by more traditional means such as by post, over the phone or by visiting a branch.
+While there’s no limit on the number of ISAs you can open within a single tax-year, take care not to breach your £20,000 allowance.

 There are some advantages to a one-year ISA which may appeal depending on your savings goals and personal circumstances: